 When you conduct your assessment you will work to identify gaps and make conclusions about the needs that will ultimately help to fill them.
 Categorizing needs will help you to prioritize your actions.

-Before you develop your program, it’s important to have a firm grasp on the gaps that exist within a community.
+Before you develop your program, you’ll want to have a firm grasp on the gaps that exist within a community.
 Programs that address community needs work to fill gaps in resources and services.
-The assessment will guide decision making and priority-setting for your program while involving community members in the process.
+But why is needs assessment important to your organization?
+The assessment plays a critical role in guiding decision making and priority-setting for your program while involving community members in the process.
 By following this method, you’ll build your program around the services that are most vital for your community members.

 First and foremost, those who feel the effects of a gap in services or resources should play a part in your decision making.
 You’ll have the opportunity to hear a myriad of voices and concerns in your community to better serve them.
 It’s important to use the expertise of community leaders, like members of a school board, local government officials, human service providers, and experts in the field.
 Consider gathering a team of stakeholders, including community members, to oversee and carry out the assessment and guide your program planning.